 After saving the interpretation for RAF1 missense variant, we’ll now click on the MLH1 synonymous variant.

-7. Example 2 Likely Pathogenic MLH1 Q701= Splice Variant
+7. Example 2 Uncertain Significance MLH1 Q701= Splice Variant

 The first criteria listed for this synonymous variant in MLH1 is yes for PM2 being rare or novel from frequency catalogs 1kG Phase 3 and gnomAD Exomes.
-Looking at the Computation Evidence section, you’ll see that this G>A mutation is not only in a conserved position but disrupts a splice site predicted by all splice site algorithms.
+Looking at the Computation Evidence section, you’ll see that this G>A mutation is not only in a conserved position but is predicted to disrupt a splice site predicted by all splice site algorithms.

 Let us move on now to example 3.

 8. Example 3 Likely Pathogenic EGFR In-Frame Insertion